Jim South: Business model

 South's female clients could earn up to $1,500 for a day's work (usually two scenes).
 Exotic acts, involving multiple partners or "bizarre fetishism" could fetch $3,500.
 South did not work on percentage basis, but was rather paid $65 a day per performer by the film's producer.
 In rare cases, when having negotiated an exclusive deal, he would get a cut from the profits.

 Personal life

-South claimed he maintained a strict "no dating" policy with his clients, preferring his relationship with his talents to be strictly professional.
+South stated that he maintained a strict "no dating" policy with his clients, preferring his relationship with his talents to be strictly professional.
 South married his wife in 1975, and he had two sons.
 He died on August 28, 2020.